Aug 19, 2010

 TOM EISNER: Three years old.
 Went to Spain.

-ROBERT: So you went from the Nazis in Berlin to Spain?
+ROBERT: So you went from the Nazis in Berlin to Spain.

-TOM EISNER: Yes.
-And the Spanish Civil War, fled for France.
-My parents decided we should really start somewhere else and we went to South America.
-And that was an entomological paradise.
-Every living organism has some sort of odor.
-You can build these up in your memory.
-And I used to take a whiff of an insect and classify them in my mind's eye according to what they smelled like.
-Caterpillars and beetles.
+TOM EISNER: Every living organism has some sort of odor.
+You can build these up in your memory, and I used to take a whiff of an insect and classify them in my mind's eye according to what they smelled like.
+Caterpillar?
+Ant?
+Beetle?

 ROBERT: [laughs] And do you ever dream of insects?